Antiz96/antiz.fr/content/blog/raspberry-pi-wake-on-lan-server.md

 If your hardware/motherboard is fairly recent, it should be compatible with Wake On Lan but you may have to enable the related parameter in your UEFI/BIOS settings.
 It is usually located under the "power management" or "network" section.

-If you can't find such parameter, it might be named differently or already enabled by default.
+If you can't find such a parameter, it might be named differently or already enabled by default.
-Check instructions from your motheroard vendor.
+Check instructions from your motherboard vendor.

 Once enabled on the hardware side, the Wake On Lan support has to be enabled on the software side:
-To enable Wake On Lan support on your network adapter install the [ethtool package](https://repology.org/project/ethtool/versions) (if not installed already) and run the following command (that enables Wake On Lan support for your current session only):
+To enable Wake On Lan support on your network adapter, install the [ethtool package](https://repology.org/project/ethtool/versions) (if not installed already) and run the following command (that enables Wake On Lan support for your current session only):

 ```bash
 sudo ethtool -s eth0 wol g #Replace "eth0" by the name of your network adapter